What is data science?

 Open source technologies are widely used in data science tool sets.
 When they’re hosted in the cloud, teams don’t need to install, configure, maintain, or update them locally.
-Several cloud providers also offer prepackaged tool kits that enable data scientists to build models without coding, further democratizing access to the innovations and insights that this discipline is making available.
+Several cloud providers, including IBM Cloud®, also offer prepackaged tool kits that enable data scientists to build models without coding, further democratizing access to technology innovations and data insights.

 Data science use cases

-Here are a few representative use cases for data science and AI:
+Here are a few representative use cases for data science and artificial intelligence:

-- An international bank created a mobile app offering on-the-spot decisions to loan applicants using machine learning-powered credit risk models and a hybrid cloud computing architecture that is both powerful and secure.
+- An international bank delivers faster loan services with a mobile app using machine learning-powered credit risk models and a hybrid cloud computing architecture that is both powerful and secure.

-- An electronics firm is developing ultra-powerful 3D-printed sensors that will guide tomorrow’s driverless vehicles.
+- An electronics firm is developing ultra-powerful 3D-printed sensors to guide tomorrow’s driverless vehicles.
 The solution relies on data science and analytics tools to enhance its real-time object detection capabilities.

 - A robotic process automation (RPA) solution provider developed a cognitive business process mining solution that reduces incident handling times between 15% and 95% for its client companies.
 The solution is trained to understand the content and sentiment of customer emails, directing service teams to prioritize those that are most relevant and urgent.

 - A digital media technology company created an audience analytics platform that enables its clients to see what’s engaging TV audiences as they’re offered a growing range of digital channels.
 The solution employs deep analytics and machine learning to gather real-time insights into viewer behavior.